The SCBP doula program

 At South, we firmly believe every woman deserves to have the support of a doula during her labour and birth.
 We have seen - up close and personal - the value of a doula and the amazing support she offers both to the woman in labour and her partner.

 This year our doulas will also be supporting women attending BCWH “New Beginnings Clinic”.
 This clinic is where women without health insurance can receive care free of charge.
 It is our South doulas that will be providing support for women attending this clinic, women who are often new immigrants or refugees, far from home with no support networks in place.
-They will greatly benefit from doula support, not to mention the 23 language groups our doulas speak, including English!
+In addition to English, our doulas currently speak Arabic, Spanish, Dutch, French, Mandarin, Portuguese, Vietnamese and Japanese.

 If you decide that you want a doula involved in your care, you will fill out a form indicating your preferences and our doula coordinator, Jalana, will match you with a doula best suited to meet your needs.